Erling Folkvord: Authorship

-Since earning the position of Oslo City Council representative in 1984, Folkvord has used much of his time writing books about his political experiences and beliefs.
+After earning the position of Oslo City Council representative in 1984, Folkvord used much of his time writing books about his political experiences and beliefs.
 His books have earned much attention by the Norwegian media.
-He has also collaborated on several books, the most notable being Rapport fra rottereiret – korrupsjon i Norge.
+He also collaborated on several books, the most notable being Rapport fra rottereiret – korrupsjon i Norge.
 In the book Folkvord claimed that Lise Harlem was involved in some sort of corruption in Norway, although to verify this he had only one source, Knut Frigaard.
 Harlem later wrote an article in Aftenposten stating that the book was "dubiously" written and unreliable.
 The book also received support from Carl August Fleischer and Liberal Party politician Helge Seip who defended the book against the accusations.
 Folkvord wrote Rødt! in 1998, a book about his tenure as a parliamentary representative.
 Twelve pages were about Folkvords four-year-term as representative, the other pages contained information criticising fellow parliamentary representatives.
 When writing the book, he wanted it to have some sort of impact on Red Youth members and other left of center groups or activists.
 Operasjon Heilomvending, published in 2007, contained a large amount of criticism of the Socialist Left Party, the Labour Party and the Red-Green Coalition in general.
 The book Vår korrupte hovedstad (Our Corrupt Capital), was published in 2011.
-In 2015 his book ["the great Oslo robbery"] Det store Oslo-ranet was published.

-Family
+In 2015, his book Det store Oslo-ranet (The Great Oslo Robbery) was published.
+His book Rojava!
+Kurderne i kamp for ei framtid uten Assad, Erdoğan og Daesh (Rojava!
+Kurds in struggle for a future without Assad, Erdoğan, and Daesh) was published in 2016.

+Personal life

+Folkvord was a brother of journalist and non-fiction writer Magnhild Folkvord.